-Public Notices - Notices in English and Spanish notifying the public of their Rights under Title VI are prominently located in MORPC's lobby and employee lounge.
-With changes in MORPC's organizational structure, minor edits were made to the notices announcing the Communications & Engagement Director as the point of contact.
+Public Notices - Notices in English and Spanish notifying the public of their Rights under Title VI are prominently located in MORPC's lobby and in the employee café.
+With changes in MORPC's organizational structure, minor edits were made to the notices announcing the Senior Director of Communications & Engagement as the point of contact.